Whale shark: Reports of large whale sharks

 Since the 1800s, there have been accounts of very large whale sharks.
 Some of these are as follows:

 In 1868, the Irish natural scientist Edward Perceval Wright obtained several small whale shark specimens in the Seychelles.
 Wright was informed of one whale shark that was measured as exceeding 45 ft.
 Wright claimed to have observed specimens over 50 ft and was told of specimens upwards of 70 ft.

 Hugh M. Smith described a huge animal caught in a bamboo fish trap in Thailand in 1919.
 The shark was too heavy to pull ashore, and no measurements were taken.
-Smith learned through independent sources that it was at least 10 wa (a Thai unit of length measuring between a person's outstretched arms).
+Smith learned through independent sources that it was at least 10 wa.
 Smith noted that one wa could be interpreted as either 2 m or the approximate average of 1.7 to 1.8 m, based on the local fishermen.
 Later sources have stated this whale shark as approximately 18 m, but the accuracy of the estimate has been questioned.

 In 1934, a ship named the Maunganui came across a whale shark in the southern Pacific Ocean and rammed it.
 The shark became stuck on the prow of the ship, supposedly with 15 ft on one side and 40 ft on the other, suggesting a total length of about 55 ft.

 Scott A. Eckert & Brent S. Stewart reported on satellite tracking of whale sharks from 1994 to 1996.
 Out of the 15 individuals tracked, two females were reported as measuring 15 m and 18 m.
 A 20.75 m long whale shark was reported as being stranded along the Ratnagiri coast in 1995.
 A female individual with a standard length of 15 m and an estimated total length at 18.8 m was reported from the Arabian Sea in 2001.
 In a 2015 study reviewing the size of marine megafauna, McClain and colleagues considered this female as being the most reliable and accurately measured.

 On 7 February 2012, a large whale shark was found floating 150 km off the coast of Karachi, Pakistan.
 The length of the specimen was said to be between 11 and 12 m, with a weight of around 15000 kg.